Tomer0013/bert-implementation/README.md

 This is a "bare essentials" implementation of the orignal BERT paper: https://arxiv.org/pdf/1810.04805.pdf.

-The sole purpose of this project is practice and understanding BERT.
+The purpose of this project is practice and understanding BERT.

 The model is implemented in PyTorch.
-It uses the original Google checkpoint file for pretrained model.
+It uses the original Google checkpoint file for loading the pretrained model.
 The checkpoint used is uncased_L-12_H-768_A-12.
 It can be found and downloaded the original BERT github: https://github.com/google-research/bert.

 With the pretrained model loaded, this implementation finetunes the specified task and